3D Surface Chart of Returns: Cyclical Price Pattern for Lam Research

 Because most buy and sell combinations are profitable as prices rise, investors and traders buy cyclical stocks on the upside of the price cycle.

-The first 3D surface plot below for Lam Research (LRCX) displays the pattern of monthly percent returns for the 24,531 returns based on 222 monthly closes from September 1998 through February 2017, a period of four distinct price cycles.
+The first 3D surface chart below for Lam Research (LRCX) displays the pattern of monthly percent returns for the 24,531 returns based on 222 monthly closes from September 1998 through February 2017, a period of four distinct price cycles.

 For the entire period, 19,933 (81.26%) of all returns were profitable (green) and 4,598 (18.74%) were unprofitable (red).